Momna-bit/read/README.md

 def check_billing_address(text):
     """
     2.4 — Billing Address present.
-    Some bills only show one address total when service and billing address are the same — treat a single unlabeled address block as a soft pass, but flag it distinctly from a true failure so it's easy to review manually rather than silently counted as compliant.
     """
     pattern = r"(?i)(billing|mailing)\s*address\s*[:\-]"
     if re.search(pattern, text):
-        return ("PASS", "Billing address field found on bill.")
+        return ("PASS", "Billing address field found on bill.") if re.search(r"(?i)service\s*address\s*[:\-]", text):
-    # Soft-pass check: if a service address exists but no distinct billing
-    # address, it MAY mean they're combined — worth a manual look, not an
-    # automatic fail.
-    if re.search(r"(?i)service\s*address\s*[:\-]", text):
         return ("FAIL", "No distinct 'Billing Address' field found — may be combined with service address (verify manually).") return ("FAIL", "No billing or mailing address field found.")